Bruce Hodgkinson SC

 Shannon Parry OAM

 Australian Women’s Rugby Sevens Co-Captain Shannon Parry OAM served as a Co-Opted RUPA Director from June 2014 - January 2017, before being elected as the Australian Women's Rugby Sevens' Player Director in February 2017.

-Adding to her existing commitments on the International Rugby Players’ Association (IRPA) Player Advisory Panel, Shannon provides valuable insights for the Board as a Gold Medalist at the 2016 Olympic Games in Rio de Janeiro, a reigning World Rugby Sevens Series champion and Wallaroos Captain at the last Women's Rugby World Cup.
+Adding to her existing commitments on the International Rugby Players’ Association (IRPA) Player Advisory Panel, Shannon provides valuable insights for the Board as a Gold Medalist at the 2016 Olympic Games in Rio de Janeiro, a World Rugby Sevens Series champion (2016) and a three-time Women's Rugby World Cup star for the Wallaroos.

 Away from Rugby, Shannon is a qualified school teacher.